kavics/Accessors/README.md

 # Accessors
-Lightweight alternative of .NET PrivateObject / PrivateType.
+A class library containing a lightweight .NET Core alternative of old .NET PrivateObject / PrivateType.

-Under construction...
-(small gif: little man with a pickaxe)